-There are plenty of health insurance options available for San Diego residents, and part of our job at HealthQuoteInfo is to help you find them quickly.
+There are plenty of options for health insurance in San Diego, CA, and part of our job at HealthQuoteInfo is to help you find them quickly.
 San Diego residents can start with our search bar where they can just enter their zip code.
 This will display a list of health insurance plans from which you can choose the most suitable option for your needs.

 Here you can find as many as 80 different plans from which to choose from.
 Some of these are for individuals, while other packages are for families and employees and owners of small businesses.
 These plans come from private carriers like Health Net, Aetna, Tonik, and Anthem Blue Cross.
 You can also find plans from Kaiser and Blue Shield.